BritishBenji/StageMusicBot/README.md

 ### Edit `main.py` -

-Here, you can replace anything labeled with "Radio Striling", Line 48 can be changed so that it directs itself to whatever you have named your Stage Channel.
+Here, you can replace anything labeled with "Radio Striling", and even change the links in the last few lines to point towards album art you want.
-The Activity URL can be changed to point to your Twitch account (check correct availabilty [here](https://discordpy.readthedocs.io/en/stable/api.html?highlight=activity#activity)

 ### Import your songs